So you’ve spent hours creating business-related content for social media, only to get a handful of likes.

 We should never think about a social media post in isolation.
 (Side note: the word isolation means something so different now compared to pre-2020, doesn’t it!)
 What I mean is that your goal with social media should be to create a binge-worthy content feed for anyone who discovers your brand.

-It’s not about how well any one-post performs.
-It’s about the experience you offer and the value you can bring when someone discovers your feed for the first time.
 Your goal is to serve them so well that they take themselves down the rabbit hole of your feed to the point they hit that follow button and become a loyal member of your audience.